eirikeg1/Study-Notes/IN4080 - Natural Language Processing/Week 8 - Transformer Models.md

 * Weight values $\alpha$ can be calculated with softmax
 * ![[Pasted image 20231010150325.png | 500]]

-* Dot product needs to be scaled before pasisng to softmax, because it is better:
+* Dot product needs to be scaled before passing to softmax, because it is better:
 	* ![[Pasted image 20231010150442.png | 500]]
 * Whole formula:
 	* $\alpha$ matrix, key is column and value is row #Maybe